MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 13. Repeat steps 10-12 for **Joni Sherman**, **Lynne Robbins**, and **Patti Fernandez**.
 For these three accounts, reset each of their passwords to **User.pw1**.
 In step 11, don't forget to show the value you entered to verify you spelled it correctly.

-14. Remain logged into LON-DC1 with the **Microsoft 365 admin center** open in your browser for the next task.
+14. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser for the next task.

 ### Task 3 – Set up Microsoft 365 Groups

 In this task, you will create three new groups that will be used in later labs.
 You will then manage the groups by assigning users to them.
 Two groups will be Microsoft 365 groups; the third will be a Security group.
 Creating the two types of groups will enable you to see some of the differences between the group types.
 After creating the groups, you will then delete one of them.
 This will set up the next task, which examines how to recover a deleted group using Windows PowerShell.

-1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In the **Microsoft 365 admin center**, select **Teams & groups** in the navigation pane, and then under it, select **Active teams & groups**.